rajatgoyal715/Traffic-Sign-Classification/writeup_template.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 94.6 %.

-#### In the tab 116 anf 119 ,I have provided the sofmax probabilities and visualisations of top 3 guesses made by my model
+#### I have provided the sofmax probabilities and visualisations of top 3 guesses made by my model

 The code for making predictions on my final model is located in the 104th cell of the Ipython notebook.